Showing posts with label 2019. Show all posts

 Like the original, each maze is randomly generated which means a different game each time you play it.
 But the one thing that remains constant is those angry Maziacs who roam the corridors looking for a scrap with our plucky hero.
 Thankfully, some kind soul has left swords scattered throughout.
 However, these can oddly only be used once per battle!
 So this is where the map feature comes in handy along with your memory for those you've already walked past.

 This might sound a little weird and rather limiting but it works perfectly to keep you on your toes.
 The ST game plays like I remember and, unlike most 16-bit updates, it doesn't feel like it's lacking that certain 'je ne sais quoi'.
 This is authentic yet also an improvement, which is very unique.
-That in itself is impressive because I'm sick and tired of old classic games being spoilt by better graphics or unnecessary changes.
+That in itself is impressive because I'm tired of classic games being spoilt by better graphics or unnecessary changes.
 I'm thinking about the terrible Chuckie Egg II as an example!

 What, you don't believe how good this is?
 Well, you better check out some more screenshots then...